-The external question papers are of 80 marks and internal evaluation of 20 marks.
-Duration of each external examination is 2.5 hours.
+The external question papers are of 80 marks and duration of each external examination is 2.5 hours.
 The pattern of question papers for external examination is as given below.
 The students can answer all the questions in Sections A & B. But there shall be ceiling (maximum marks that can be scored) in each section.